-The Budget Schedule (Schedule B of the service agreement) identifies the Ministry's funding allocation for the First Nation or TPA named in the agreement.
+The Budget Schedule of the service agreement identifies the ministry's funding allocation for the First Nation or TPA named in the agreement.
 Generally, this allocation is divided into 12 approximately equal monthly payments (see "Payment Mechanics" table below), less any Health and Safety funding.
-Any applicable revised payments in each fiscal year will only begin after the service agreement or related amendments are signed by the First Nation/TPA and the Ministry.
-In some circumstances, the Ministry may continue to make payments based on 2014-15 revised estimates until the budget for the current fiscal year is signed by all parties.
+Any applicable revised payments in each fiscal year will only begin after the service agreement or related amendments are signed by the First Nation/TPA and the ministry.
+In some circumstances, the ministry may continue to make payments based on 2015-16 interim reports until the service agreement for the current fiscal year is signed by all parties.